GoodHuddle/help/theming.md

 can be produced and added to a GoodHuddle instance's library to allow huddle admins to change their huddle's theme.

+GoodHuddle's layout and stylings are based on Bootstrap, and templating uses Handlebars.

 ### The theme package file structure

 Themes packaged into ZIP archives containing a `site.xml` configuration file,